Frequently Asked Questions

 Please make travel arrangements (arrival and departure) as soon as possible.

-Please try to book travel scheduled to arrive to / depart from Boston between 10 AM - 2 PM.
+Please try to book travel scheduled to arrive to and depart from Boston between 10 AM - 2 PM.

 If you are unable to arrange travel during those times, we understand.
 Brandeis High School Programs will pick up ALL teens arriving to Boston Logan Airport and Route 128 (RTE) train station, and will ensure their return at the end of the program.